mortezakowkabi/jcb-persian-documentation/047-Tutorial-on-forking-JCB-snippets-so-you-can-share-your-snippets-with-the-rest-of-the-Community.md

 Changing any will create a **new snippet** and possibly cause duplicates.

-> **Tip:** Before submitting, confirm the snippet’s type and naming convention match community standards.
+> **Tip:** Before submitting, confirm the snippet's type and naming convention match community standards.

 ---